-Located near Murska Sobota in the eastern region of Prekmurje, this beautiful place offers many exciting and creative workshops, language courses, summer camps, horse riding school, birthday celebrations and vacation programs throughout the year.
-Fun, active and creative holidays intended for children from 5 to 14 years old.
+Located near Murska Sobota in the eastern region of Prekmurje, this beautiful place offers many exciting and creative workshops, language courses, summer camps, horse riding school, birthday celebrations, and vacation programs throughout the year.
+Fun, active, and creative holidays are intended for children from 5 to 14 years old.

 House Of Experiments, Ljubljana, Maribor, Koper

 When the weather is dull, you can enjoy indoor science adventures.
 A place where learning about the laws of nature becomes exciting and intriguing.
-Among many activities you can choose from is also Science Fairytales – when a known fairytale merges with scientific facts, presented in a child-friendly manner.
+You can choose from many activities with themes about fairytales with scientific facts, all presented in a child-friendly manner.

 Aquarium Piran, Piran & Aquarium-Terrarium Maribor, Maribor

-For more than 40 years the Piran Aquarium based in Villa Piranesi invites you to discover a vivid underwater world of the Adriatic.
+For more than 40 years, the Piran Aquarium, based in Villa Piranesi, invites you to discover the vivid underwater world of the Adriatic.

-Aquarium-Terrarium Maribor is located in very popular City Park, which is favoured by local families and tourists.
-The aquarium has 120 live species of fish in 39 large tanks which imitates salt water life or life in rivers and lakes from all over the world.
+Aquarium-Terrarium Maribor is in a popular city park, which local families and tourists favor.
+The aquarium has 120 live species of fish in 39 large tanks, which imitate marine life or life in rivers and lakes from all over the world.

-At Terrarium you can admire more than 100 species of reptiles, insects and the most venomous snakes in the world – perfect for that wild child of yours!
+At Terrarium, you can admire more than 100 species of reptiles, insects, and the most venomous snakes in the world – perfect for your wild child!

 Otok Peska – Sand Island, Ljubljana

 If you and the family are interested in therapeutic indoor sand play, this is a place to be.
-Feel the sand cascade trough your fingers when making sand art with the kids.
+Feel the sand cascade through your fingers when making sand art with the kids.

-Plus, of Course, These Other Great Things To Do With Kids In Slovenia Deserve a Mention (And Maybe a Second Blogpost!)
+More Great Things To Do With Kids In Slovenia

 - Eat ice cream